About | Speakers | Agenda | Venue | Sponsors | Pricing | Register

 BREAKOUT 5C: E-TAILERS & RETAILERS: HOT TOPICS AND RISK MITIGATION

-This fast-paced session will cover hot and emerging topics for e-tailers and retailers, including the latest updates about AI, sustainability advertising, influencers, price and sale advertising, recurring subscription (auto-renewal) programs, and dark patterns, as well as best practices for compliance and risk mitigation.
+This fast-paced session will cover hot and emerging topics for e-tailers and retailers, including the latest updates about AI, influencers, price and sale advertising, recurring subscription (auto-renewal) programs, and dark patterns, as well as best practices for compliance and risk mitigation.

 Jason Howell